AlexanderKeny10/book-search-engine/README.md

 # book-search-engine

-Refactoring search API that uses REST API to use GraphQL Apollo.

 ## Description
 Book Search Engine is a full-stack MERN application with both client and server side.
-It was refactored from using RESTful APIs to be build using GraphQL API along with Apollo Server npm package.
+Built using GraphQL API along with Apollo Server npm package.

 ## Table of Contents
 * [Technologies](#technologies)